 Last week I came across the recipe for Quick and Easy Cinnamon Rolls featured here.
 It featured a dough leavened with baking powder and salt, rather than risen by yeast as most cinnamon roll recipes are.
 I’ve missed making brunch on the weekend but my time recently has been at a premium, so I figured, why not try it?

 I should note that this recipe has no eggs in it.
 I thought the dough sounded a little bland, so I added a teaspoon of vanilla extract to give it extra flavor.
 I consulted some cinnamon roll recipes that I’d made in the past, and decided that the filling for these took entirely too much butter.
 I unwittingly omitted granulated sugar from the filling, but it turned out fine without it; I think there would have been altogether too much filling with it.
 I think I’ve made it better.
 These take about an hour to make, from start to table.

-5 tablespoons very, very soft butter or margarine
+- 5 tablespoons butter or margarine (very, very softened)

 Combine flour, baking powder, and salt.
 Use pastry cutter to cut in margarine or shortening.
 Add milk and vanilla and stir until moistened.
 Turn out onto floured surface.